KAVY-OP/SNAKE_GAME/README.md

 https://github.com/KAVY-OP/SNAKE_GAME
 ~~~

-- Open terminal and go to the folder where snake_game.cpp file iss stored.
+- Open terminal and go to the folder where snake_game.cpp file is stored.
 - Use this command to compile and run the code.

 ~~~bash